christianhidber/easyagents/README.md

 #### Note

-* This repository is under active development and in an early stage.
-  Thus any- and everything may (and probably should) change.
 * If you have any difficulties in installing or using easyagents please let us know by [creating an issue](https://github.com/christianhidber/easyagents/issues/new/choose).
   We'll try our best to help you.